Judy Chang, MD, MPH; President

-Daniella Cordero, BS, Neuroscience; Student/Professional Trainee Member at Large
+Daniella Cordero, MD, Resident Physician, PGY-1; Student/Professional Trainee Member at Large

-Since beginning medical school, Daniella has been very active as a leader in campus organizations devoted to supporting students of color and marginalized patients.
-She has been a student of facilitation in the UCSF Women of Color and Women of Color in Research meetings.
-Daniella has also organized intra- and extra-curricular education on gun violence prevention using relationship-centered principles.
+During medical school, she was very active as a leader in campus organizations devoted to supporting students of color and marginalized patients.
+She also organized intra- and extra-curricular education on gun violence prevention using relationship-centered principles.
 She views communication as an invaluable tool for promoting health equity and improving patient outcomes.
 Dr. Cordero plans to continue to advocate for relationship-centered communication as she begins her training in Plastic and Reconstructive Surgery at the University of Washington.